-Almost the end of the trip - David, Jeannette and me eventually got up to the Peak on Hong Kong Island, high above the incredible Hong Kong cityscape. our hotel was in Kowloon, behind us, lost amongst the buildings.
+Almost the end of the trip - David, Jeannette and I eventually got up to the Peak on Hong Kong Island, high above the incredible Hong Kong cityscape.
+Our hotel was in Kowloon, behind us, but lost amongst the buildings.

 This was quite an experience.
 There's a lot of wall in the Great Wall of China: the section we went to was quiet, without the hordes I'd expected and feared.
 It was crumbly, overgrown and magnificent - pretty mind-blowing simply to be there.

 The little black church at Budir on Iceland's Snaefellsnes peninsula stands between the sea and the only other building for miles around, the fantastic Hotel Budir - which I reckon to be one of the most beautiful places in the world.
 I stayed there last month for a few days with a couple of other photographers, who both loved the place so much that they both said they'd get married there.
 (One was already married...but hey!
 I knew what he meant.)

 I organised a trip to Iceland for The Guild of Photographers.
 It was a great group and we shared an unforgettable experience in this incredible place, where the weather shifted faster than we could believe, and every corner we turned brought us another delight.
 This was one - this little horse and rider appeared over a low hill and scooted past us so fast, with its strange short gait, peculiar and particular to Icelandic horses.
 Coming back ten minutes later, the rider looked a bit bemused as he negotiated a beaming group of photographers who couldn't believe their luck!